The Action of Young Subgroups on the Partition Complex: Statement of Results

 More formally, we consider the pointed model category $\mathbf{CMon}^{aug}$ of strictly commutative monoid spaces augmented over $S^0$, the monoid with two distinct elements $0$ and $1$.
 Any pointed space $X$ gives rise to an augmented commutative monoid space $S^0 \vee \ovA{X}$ by declaring that $a\cdot b = 0$ unless $a=1$ or $b=1$.
 We call this the \textit{trivial square zero extension} of $S^0$ by $X$.
 There is a natural notion of \textit{Andr\'{e}-Quillen homology}, denoted by $\AQ$, for these commutative monoid spaces.
 The following result establishes the crucial connection to strict orbits of the partition complex: \begin{lemman}[\ref{strictlie}] If $X$ is a well-pointed space, then $\AQ(S^0 \vee\ovA{X})\simeq \bigvee_{n\geq 1}\displaystyle \Sigma |\Pi_n|^\diamond \mywedge{\Sigma_n} X^{\wedge n}$. \end{lemman}

-We achieve the aforementioned reduction ``from even $\ell$ to odd $\ell$' by constructing a new cofibre sequence.
-We shall outline its construction.
-There is a natural notion of suspension $\Sigma^{\otimes}$ in the pointed model category $\mathbf{CMon}^{aug}$.
+We achieve the reduction ``from even $\ell$ to odd $\ell$' by constructing a new cofibre sequence, which we will now outline.
+There is a natural notion of suspension $\Sigma^{\otimes}$ in the pointed \mbox{model category $\mathbf{CMon}^{aug}$.}

 For every pointed space, we produce a natural ``EHP-like'' sequence of maps